 The Nordic region is the fastest growing startup region in Europe and one of the fastest in the world.
-In the past five years a vibrant startup scene has emerged in Finland and there has been an upward trend in entrepreneurial activity.
+In the past decade a vibrant startup scene has emerged in Finland and there has been an upward trend in entrepreneurial activity.
 This has also raised interest in international private equity investors and global corporations looking for new business opportunities and talented teams to partner with.

 Finland offers startups an open and easy business environment with networked and creative entrepreneurs supportive of each other.
 Helsinki has been viewed as the startup centre of Northern Europe, particularly in November at the time of The Slush startup-investor conference, organised in Helsinki every November, is a great place to get to experience the unique Finnish way.
 In a few years Slush has grown from a 300-person meetup to a full-blown startup festival bringing together 20,000 people from over 100 countries.

 The first startups in Finland appeared in the early 1990s.
 The so-called ‘dot- com bubble’ can be seen as the endpoint, in early 2000, of the first Finnish startup wave, but the scene began to recover a couple of years later.
 The rise of the grass root student movement, which is behind the Slush conference, began at the end of the first decade of the millennium.
 This period also saw a dramatic uplift in the scene in general.
 Finland now has hundreds of startups, working in a huge range of sectors.

 One of the engines behind the growth of the Finnish startup scene has been the hugely successful gaming industry.
 Today, startups’ business areas have diversified from gaming, software and digital services to the Internet of Things (IoT), healthtech, environmental and energy industries.